 ND filters (Neutral Density) remain one of the most essential accessories for Landscape Photography.
 When good quality filters are used well they will transform your landscape photographs.
-You might be able to achieve similar results by shooting and blending images with multiple exposures but this can be time consuming and complex.
-ND filters offer an ease and flexibility that is hard to match but they can be expensive.
+You might be able to achieve similar results by shooting and blending images with multiple exposures but this can be time-consuming and complex.
+ND filters offer ease and flexibility that is hard to match but they can be expensive.
 This article will explain what to look for when purchasing ND filters, helping you avoid wasting money.

 Why Use ND Filters